 If possible, identify risk owners—individuals who have the knowledge and skills to develop risk response plans.
 These people can develop response plans, monitor their assigned risks, and respond when necessary.

-Some project managers fail to monitor their risk landscape.
+Some project managers fail to monitor their risks.
 New threats emerge without notice; new opportunities slip by.
 Like a boat with a bad leak, water is seeping in faster than we can bail it out.

 Successful project managers develop the habit of performing risk reviews.
 Periodically discuss your project risks with your team and update your risk register accordingly.
 Focus on whether you are actually getting the results you want.

-If you were rated as a project manager based upon results, how would you be rated?
+If you were evaluated based on results, how would you score–poor, fair, good, or excellent?
 Are you consistently achieving the project objectives?
 If not, how should you change your approach?
-Keep in mind, introducing and improving processes will only carry you so far.
-For further progress, we must use our interpersonal skills to deal with the socio-political issues within our organizations.

 Risks derail projects.
 We make risk management easy to understand and practical to apply, putting you back in the driver's seat.